 5. I am working for a Principal Contractor where the site is fenced off to exclude students, staff and visitors.
 Do I need to do the University Specific Induction?

 All Contractors, Sub-Contractors, Suppliers and their employees must have completed the University Induction before starting on site.
 The Principal Contractor is responsible for ensuring all parts of the induction are provided.
-PCS will train nominated representatives of the Principal Contractor who must train their employees, Sub-Contractors and Suppliers working on that site.
+Infrastructure Services - Facilities will train nominated representatives of the Principal Contractor who must train their employees, Sub-Contractors and Suppliers working on that site.